 The acquisitions editors/publishers and literary agents listed below detail what they’re seeking in their own words.
 With the exception of the editors and agents participating in the virtual lightning pitch meetings (see bottom of the page) and unless otherwise noted, all editors and agents will be participating in-person at the Westin Atlanta Airport Hotel.

 At the end of each listing for the editors and agents, we will note whether the individual has openings or waitlists for manuscript sample critique and query letter pitch meetings–or lightning pitch meetings for the agents and editors just doing that activity.
-When you’re registering, you’ll be able to see the exact number of openings in the A, B, and C groups for each agent/editor.
-One group is not better than another; this is simply a way to give you the chance to select up to three different editors and agents for manuscript sample critiques and up to three others for query letter pitches.
+When you’re registering, you’ll be able to see the exact number of openings in the A, B, and C groups for each in-person agent/editor.
+One group is not better than another; this is simply a way to give you the chance to select up to three different in-person editors and agents for manuscript sample critiques and up to three others for query letter pitches.
 If the individual you want to meet with is full in group A, be sure to check their availability in groups B and C while you’re registering for manuscript sample critiques and/or query letter pitches.
-This advice also holds for the lightning pitch virtual agents and editors, where you will see ten groups (A through J).

 If an editor/agent you want is full in all groups, you can check with Conference Director George Weinstein to ask how long their waitlist is.
 There is no charge for waitlisted spots, so there is no risk in signing up for them, but if you’re trying to choose between multiple guests with waitlists, George can tell you who has the shortest standby queue.
 Note: the lightning pitch agents and acquisitions editors have the most spaces available, so they are likely to still have plenty of availability when the in-person agents and editors’ spots are full.
 Participants can register for any number of lightning pitches; we’ll schedule these before, after, and/or in-between your other meetings.